Poolish

 Is poolish the same as a sourdough starter?

 No. Poolish uses commercial yeast and ferments for hours.
 A sourdough starter uses wild yeast and bacteria, takes days to establish, and produces a more sour flavor.
 Poolish is predictable and consistent; sourdough is more variable and complex.
+The taste profiles are quite different too: poolish gives a mild sweetness, sourdough gives tang.

 Cook smarter